IBM Exec Elected Chair of Hyperledger Blockchain Committee

 The meeting also saw a discussion of a joint proposal by IBM and blockchain startup Digital Asset Holdings.
 Up for debate is how the Hyperledger code could take shape in the months ahead, and how two different approaches to blockchain applications could be merged into one.

-The proposal offers details on the nature of the discussions taking place as Hyperledger participants solidify the project’s governance structure.
+offers details on the nature of the discussions taking place as Hyperledger participants solidify the project’s governance structure.

 The document states: